curv3d/curv/docs/Mesh_Export.rst

 of the original shape.
 Meshes cannot exactly represent curved surfaces.
 To get a more exact approximation, you can increase the number of triangles, but at some point the mesh gets too large to be processed.
+1,000,000 triangles is a practical upper limit for 3D printing.

 As a result, mesh export is an iterative, interactive process where you try different values of the mesh export parameters until you